Exact Distance Oracles for Planar Graphs with Failing Vertices: Introduction

 Fakcharoenphol and Rao, in their seminal paper~\cite{FR}, presented distance oracles that require $\cO(n^{2/3} \log^{7/3} n)$ and $\cO(n^{4/5} \log^{13/5} n)$ amortized time per update and query for non-negative and arbitrary edge-weight updates respectively.\footnote{Though this is not mentioned in~\cite{FR}, the query time can be made worst case rather than amortized by standard techniques.} The space required by these oracles is $\cO(n \log n)$.
 Klein presented a similar data structure in~\cite{MSSP} for the case where edge-weight updates are non-negative, requiring time $\cO(n^{2/3} \log^{5/3} n)$.
 Klein's result was extended in~\cite{DBLP:conf/stoc/ItalianoNSW11}, where, assuming non-negativity of edge-weight updates, the authors showed how to handle edge deletions and insertions (not violating the planarity of the embedding), and in~\cite{DBLP:journals/talg/KaplanMNS17}, where the authors showed how to handle negative edge-weight updates, all within the same time complexity.
 In fact, these results can all be combined, and along with a recent slight improvement on the running time of FR-Dijkstra~\cite{DBLP:conf/icalp/GawrychowskiK18}, they yield a dynamic distance oracle that can handle any of the aforementioned edge updates and queries within time $\cO(n^{2/3} \frac{\log^{5/3} n}{\log^{4/3} \log n})$.
 We further extend these results by showing that vertex deletions and insertions can also be handled within the same time complexity.
 The main challenge lies in handling vertices of high degree.

+An exact fault-tolerant distance labeling scheme for planar graphs, accommodating for a single failure was recently presented~\cite{DBLP:conf/sirocco/Bar-NatanCGMW21}.
 For the case where one is willing to settle for approximate distances, Abraham et al.~\cite{DBLP:conf/stoc/AbrahamCG12} gave a $(1+\epsilon)$ labeling scheme for undirected planar graphs with polylogarithmic size labels, such that a $(1+\epsilon)$-approximation of the distance between vertices $u$ and $v$ in the presence of $|F|$ vertex or edge failures can be recovered from the labels of $u,v$ and the labels of the failed vertices in $\cOtilde(|F|^2)$ time.
 They then use this labeling scheme to devise a fully dynamic $(1+\epsilon)$-distance oracle with size $\cOtilde(n)$ and $\cOtilde(\sqrt{n})$ query and update time.\footnote{A fully dynamic distance oracle supports arbitrary edge and vertex insertions and deletions, and length updates.}

 On the lower bounds side, it is known that an exact dynamic oracle requiring amortized time $\cO(n^{1/2-\delta})$, for any constant $\delta > 0$, for both edge-weight updates and distance queries, would refute the APSP conjecture, i.e.~that there is no truly subcubic combinatorial algorithm for solving the all-pairs shortest path problems in weighted (general) graphs~\cite{DBLP:conf/focs/AbboudD16}.